joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 | Tacos       |               5 |
 | Tomato Soup |               2 |

-What's cool about SQL is that it is incredibly flexible about the structure of queries.
-Similar to how we can JOIN as many tables together as needed, we can also nest multiple subquieries together.
+What's cool about SQL is that it is very flexible about the structure of queries.
+Similar to how we can JOIN as many tables together as needed, we can also nest multiple subquieries together to create more powerful queries.

 ## The DISTINT Operator